Skip to navigation

 And if you use applets and scripts (Priority 2)

 6.4 For scripts and applets, ensure that event handlers are input device-independent.
-OK – My Javascript is written to be device-independent
+OK – My JavaScript is written to be device-independent

 7.3 Until user agents allow users to freeze moving content, avoid movement in pages.
 OK – None of my sites include movement on the page

 8.1 Make programmatic elements such as scripts and applets directly accessible or compatible with assistive technologies [Priority 1 if functionality is important and not presented elsewhere, otherwise Priority 2.]
-OK – All my Perl, PHP and Javascript produces accessible markup (which, in the case of Javascript, is then added to the DOM), and all scripts degrade gracefully when Javascript is not supported
+OK – All my Perl, PHP and JavaScript produces accessible markup (which, in the case of JavaScript, is then added to the DOM), and all scripts degrade gracefully when JavaScript is not supported

 9.2 Ensure that any element that has its own interface can be operated in a device-independent manner.
 N/A – None of my sites contain elements with their own interfaces

 9.3 For scripts, specify logical event handlers rather than device-dependent event handlers.
-OK – All my Javascript uses logical event handlers
+OK – All my JavaScript uses logical event handlers

 Priority 3 checkpoints